asift91/Manual_Migration/option2.md

 		```
 		az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind BlobStorage -l location
-		example: az storage account create -n onpremisesstorage -g manual_migration --sku Standard_LRS --kind BlobStorage -l eastus
+		example: az storage account create -n onpremstorage1 -g migration_option2 --sku Standard_LRS --kind BlobStorage -l eastus

 		# In the above command --kind Indicates the type of storage account.
 		```

-	- Once the storage account "onpremisesstorage" is created, this is used as the destination to take the on-premises backup.
+	- Once the storage account "onpremstorage1" is created, this is used as the destination to take the on-premises backup.

 -  **Backup of on-premises data:**
 	 - Before taking backup of on-premises data, enable maintenance mode for moodle site.